A new census of dust and polycyclic aromatic hydrocarbons at z=0.7-2 with JWST MIRI

-{} {This paper utilizes the James Webb Space Telescope (JWST) Mid-Infrared Instrument (MIRI) to extend the observational studies of dust and Polycyclic Aromatic Hydrocarbon (PAH) emission to a new mass and star formation rate (SFR) parameter space beyond our local universe.
-The combination of fully sampled SEDs with multiple mid-IR bands and the unprecedented sensitivity of MIRI allows us to investigate dust obscuration and PAH behavior from $z=0.7$ up to $z=2$ in typical main-sequence galaxies.
-Our focus is on constraining the evolution of PAH strength and dust-obscured luminosity fraction before and during cosmic noon, the epoch of peak star formation activity in the universe.} {In this study, we utilize MIRI multi-band imaging data from the SMILES survey (5 to 25\,{\um}), complemented with NIRCam photometry from the JADES survey (1 to 5\,{\um}), available HST photometry (0.4 to 0.9\,{\um}), and spectroscopic redshifts from the FRESCO and JADES surveys in GOODS-S for 443 star-forming (non-AGN) galaxies at $z=0.7-2.0$.
-This redshift range is chosen to ensure that the MIRI data cover mid-IR dust emission.
-Our methodology involves employing UV-to-IR energy balance SED fitting to robustly constrain the fraction of dust mass in PAHs and dust obscured luminosity.
-Additionally, we infer dust sizes from MIRI 15\,{\um} imaging data, enhancing our understanding of the physical characteristics of dust within these galaxies.} {We find a strong correlation between the fraction of dust in PAHs (PAH fraction, {\qpah}) with stellar mass.
-Moreover, the PAH fraction behaviour as a function of gas-phase metallicity is similar to that at $z\sim 0$ from previous studies, suggesting a universal relation: {\qpah} is constant ($\sim 3.4$\%) above a metallicity of $Z \sim 0.5\,Z_{\odot}$ and decreases to $<1$\% at metallicities $\lesssim 0.3\,Z_{\odot}$.
-This indicates that metallicity is a good indicator of the ISM properties that affect the balance between the formation and destruction of PAHs.
-The lack of a redshift evolution from $z\sim 0-2$ also implies that above $Z\sim 0.5\,Z_{\odot}$, the PAH emission effectively traces obscured luminosity and the previous locally-calibrated PAH-SFR calibrations remain applicable in this metallicity regime.
-We observe a strong correlation between obscured UV luminosity fraction (ratio of obscured to total luminosity) and stellar mass.
-Above the stellar mass of $M_*>5\times 10^9$\,{\Msun}, on average, more than half of the emitted luminosity is obscured, while there exists a non-negligible population of lower mass galaxies with $>50\%$ obscured fractions.
+\abstract {} {This paper utilises the \textit{James Webb} Space Telescope (JWST) Mid-Infrared Instrument (MIRI) to extend the observational studies of dust and polycyclic aromatic hydrocarbon (PAH) emission to a new mass and star formation rate (SFR) parameter space beyond our local Universe.
+The combination of fully sampled spectral energy distributions (SEDs) with multiple mid-infrared (mid-IR) bands and the unprecedented sensitivity of MIRI allows us to investigate dust obscuration and PAH behaviour from $z=0.7$ up to $z=2$ in typical main-sequence galaxies.
+Our focus is on constraining the evolution of PAH strength and the dust-obscured luminosity fraction before and during cosmic noon, the epoch of peak star formation activity in the Universe.} {In this study, we utilise MIRI multi-band imaging data from the SMILES survey (5 to 25\,{\um}), complemented with NIRCam photometry from the JADES survey (1 to 5\,{\um}), available HST photometry (0.4 to 0.9\,{\um}), and spectroscopic redshifts from the FRESCO and JADES surveys in GOODS-S for 443 star-forming (without dominant active galactic nucleus (AGN)) galaxies at $z=0.7-2.0$.
+This redshift range was chosen to ensure that the MIRI data cover mid-IR dust emission.
+Our methodology involved employing ultraviolet (UV) to IR energy balance SED fitting to robustly constrain the fraction of dust mass in PAHs and dust-obscured luminosity.
+Additionally, we inferred dust sizes from MIRI 15\,{\um} imaging data, enhancing our understanding of the physical characteristics of dust within these galaxies.} {We find a strong correlation between the fraction of dust in PAHs (PAH fraction, {\qpah}) with stellar mass.
+Moreover, {the sub-sample with robust {\qpah} measurements ($N=216$) shows a similar behaviour between {\qpah} and gas-phase metallicity to that at $z\sim 0$}, suggesting a universal relation: {\qpah} is constant ($\sim 3.4$\%) above a metallicity of $Z \sim 0.5\,Z_{\odot}$ and decreases to $<1$\% at metallicities $\lesssim 0.3\,Z_{\odot}$.
+This indicates that metallicity is a good indicator of the interstellar medium properties that affect the balance between the formation and destruction of PAHs.
+The lack of a redshift evolution from $z\sim 0-2$ also implies that above $Z\sim 0.5\,Z_{\odot}$ the PAH emission effectively traces obscured luminosity and the previous locally calibrated PAH-SFR calibrations remain applicable in this metallicity regime.
+We observe a strong correlation between the obscured UV luminosity fraction (ratio of obscured to total luminosity) and stellar mass.
+Above the stellar mass of $M_*>5\times 10^9$\,{\Msun}, on average, more than half of the emitted luminosity is obscured, while there exists a non-negligible population of lower-mass galaxies with $>50\%$ obscured fractions.
 At a fixed mass, the obscured fraction correlates with SFR surface density.
-This is a result of higher dust covering fractions in galaxies with more compact star forming regions.
-Similarly, galaxies with high IRX (IR to UV luminosity) at a given mass or UV continuum slope ($\beta$) tend to have higher {\Ssfr} and shallower attenuation curves, owing to their higher effective dust optical depths and more compact star forming regions.}
+This is a result of higher dust covering fractions in galaxies with more compact star-forming regions.
+Similarly, galaxies with high IRX (IR to UV luminosity) at a given mass or UV continuum slope ($\beta$) tend to have higher {\Ssfr} and shallower attenuation curves, owing to their higher effective dust optical depths and more compact star-forming regions.} {}

 \keywords{ }